 Reading Lives: Analysing Theoretical Perspectives in Life Narratives Dr. Praseedha Gopinath, Assistant Professor in English, Mercy College, Palakkad 15 Reverberation of Identity Crisis and Cultural Conflict in Train to Pakistan Dr. A Princy Anto, Assistant Professor in English, Sacred Heart College, Chalakudy 25 The Journey from a 'Coolie' Barrister to the Father of our Nation: A Study of Gandhi's Autobiography, ' The Story of My Experiments with Truth' Aiswarya R & Niveditha Syam Amrita School of Arts and Sciences, Kochi 31 From Rejection to Recognition: A Critical Study of Laxmi Narayan Tripathy's autobiography Me Hijra Me Laxmi Aiswarya Lakshmi M PhD Research Scholar in English Kannur University 35 Movies Influence on Mass Psyche: A Study Based on The Autobiography Beautiful Amritha.
-N & Tanya Florentina Luiz, Amrita School of Arts and Sciences, Kochi Saga of an Ex 40 Saga of an Eternal Love: A Retrospect into the Life of Manjhi: The Mountain Man Anjali S Nair, Amrita School of Arts and Sciences, Kochi 44
+N & Tanya Florentina Luiz, Amrita School of Arts and Sciences, Kochi Saga of an Eternal Love: A Retrospect into the Life of Maritic 40 Anjali S Nair , Amrita School of Arts and Sciences, Kochi 44